hu-macsy/simexpal/docs/command_line_reference.rst

 develop
 -------

-Responsible to download Git repositories and install executables.
+Used to download Git repositories and install executables.
 It also allows you to redo arbitrary build steps after changing local Git files to take over the local changes.

 The ``develop`` action can be applied to a subset of builds according to the ``--revisions`` and positional ``builds`` argument (analogously to how it works for the :ref:`simex builds <cli_builds>`